Revant-Annam/RISC-V_vsd_AR_week1/Day2/README.md

 ### Common Yosys Synthesis Commands for Flip-Flops

 The following sequence of commands is used to synthesize any of the flip-flop designs, map them to the library cells, and view the result.
+The `dfflibmap` command maps flip-flops (like DFFs, latches) in your RTL design to the equivalent sequential cells from a given standard cell library (.lib file).
+Note: If the D-FF is not present in the existing library then we need to read the library in which D-FF is present.

 ```tcl
 yosys> read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib